 The Department of Human Services is responsible for the development of service delivery policy and provides access to social, health and other payments and services.
 It was created on 26 October 2004 as part of the Finance and Administration portfolio.
 The Human Services Legislation Amendment Act 2011 integrated Medicare Australia, Centrelink and CRS Australia on 1 July 2011 into the Department of Human Services.

-The 2012-2015 Bilateral Head Agreement [PDF, 225kb] between the Secretary of the Department of Human Services and the Secretary of the Department of Health and Ageing was signed on 1 November 2012 to agree on how the departments work together.
+The 2012-2015 Bilateral Head Agreement [PDF, 225kb] between the Secretary of the Department of Human Services and the Secretary of the Department of Health was signed on 1 November 2012 to agree on how the departments work together.

 Payments and services